Educators: Local Educators Workshop and The Gedalyah Engel Education Award

 GLHRC Educators Workshop

-with author Liza Wiemer
+with author Chana Stiefel

 This workshop will support both educators who have experience teaching the Holocaust and those who are just getting started.